marcelduplessis/marcelduplessis.github.io/_pages/cv.md

 **Courses I’ve developed material for and taught:**

 **Observing the Ocean from Micro to Macro Scale (OC4920)** University of Gothenburg <span class="flush-right-year">2020, 2023, 2025</span> \\
-*Ocean buoyancy forcing and air-sea fluxes.
-Includes 3 days at sea on board the R/V Skagerak teaching on board ocean instrumentation and cruise planning (2 weeks).* \\
+*Air-sea interactions, with 3 days at sea on R/V Skagerak overseeing student-led cruise (2 weeks).* \\
+Visit my [course notes](https://marcelduplessis.github.io/air-sea-interactions-notes/) hosted on Github Pages. \\
 **Tutorial on CO2 fluxes** SOLAS Summer School <span class="flush-right-year">2022</span> \\
 *Practical session on the calculation and interpretation of air-sea carbon fluxes from ship and mooring observations.*\\
 Practical and code available on GitHub.\\